 Why Kindness Matters

-The benefit of a kindness practice
+The Benefits of a Kindness Practice

 What is Kindness?

 The dictionary definition of kindness "is the quality of being gentle, caring, and helpful.
 A kindness is a helpful or considerate act".
 This definition has been further refined by KindLab, a part of Kindness.org, that investigates the causes and consequences of kindness.
 Their definition of kindness clearly states "Kindness is an Action intended to Benefit others typically accompanied by an emotional component".
 But what do I mean when I talk about kindness?
 I love the definition by Kindlab, it makes it clear it is an act whose intention is to benefit others.
 But personally I have widened the "others" to include not only people but also the planet too.

 That is why the weekly kindness challenge focuses not only on being kind to others but also on acts that will benefit the planet too.
 So apart from the obvious benefit such a practice would bring to others and the planet, why should you consider including acts of kindness as part of your daily routine?
 Well it seems that performing acts of kindness might actually be beneficial to the giver!

 Acts of kindness have been shown to boost well being and happiness